markjprice/cs12dotnet8/docs/ch15-blazor-wasm.md

   .AddInteractiveServerRenderMode()
   .AddInteractiveWebAssemblyRenderMode();
 ```
-4. In the `Components\Pages` folder, in `CreateCustomers.razor`, at the top of the file, modify the declaration to enable client-side rendering, as shown in the following code:
+4. In the `Components\Pages` folder, in `CreateCustomer.razor`, at the top of the file, modify the declaration to enable client-side rendering, as shown in the following code:
 ```cs
 @rendermode RenderMode.InteractiveWebAssembly
 ```
-5. In the `Components\Pages` folder, in `EditCustomers.razor`, at the top of the file, modify the declaration to enable client-side rendering, as shown in the following code:
+5. In the `Components\Pages` folder, in `EditCustomer.razor`, at the top of the file, modify the declaration to enable client-side rendering, as shown in the following code:
 ```cs
 @rendermode RenderMode.InteractiveWebAssembly
 ```
-6. In the Components\Pages folder, in DeleteCustomers.razor, at the top of the file, modify the declaration to enable client-side rendering, as shown in the following code:
+6. In the `Components\Pages` folder, in `DeleteCustomer.razor`, at the top of the file, modify the declaration to enable client-side rendering, as shown in the following code:
 ```cs
 @rendermode RenderMode.InteractiveWebAssembly
 ```